-I do need to say that we had planned on making it to just Harry Potter World while we were there, but ended up spending time in other parts of the park too.
-There’s probably enough to do in Harry Potter World if you are into eating there, finding all the magical spots, and going to the shows.
-I will be writing another post about this, but know you can do more than Harry Potter World in a day!
+I do need to say that we had planned on just visiting Harry Potter World while we were there, but ended up spending time in other parts of the park, too.
+There’s probably enough to spend all day in Harry Potter World if you are into eating there, finding all the magical spots, and going to the shows.
+If you want to hear about more of Universal, check out this post.

 I hope this post helps you plan the perfect day at Harry Potter World in Orlando!

-You do not need a ticket to walk through the resort which was odd to us at first because we kept wondering if we missed the entrance, however they just want you to go through all the shops and restaurants first – you do eventually reach the entrance to security.
-The Resort is a great spot to eat outside the park with prices much more reasonable than inside plus you can leave anytime and come back without an issue.
+You do not need a ticket to walk through the resort, which was odd to us at first because we kept wondering if we missed the entrance.
+However, they just want you to go through all the shops and restaurants first—you do eventually reach security and the entrance.
+The Resort is a great spot to eat outside the park with prices much more reasonable than inside, plus you can leave anytime and come back in without an issue.
 More on this later!

 Harry Potter World is located inside both Islands of Adventure and Universal Studios Orlando.
-If you want to see all of Harry Potter World, you have to buy a park to park ticket (annoying I know), but that is the only way to see it all.
-You can take the Hogwarts Express between the two parks which is a ride all by itself with interesting features as you transition from one park to another.
+If you want to see all of Harry Potter World, you have to buy a park-to-park ticket (annoying I know), but that is the only way to see it all.
+You can take the Hogwarts Express between the two parks, which is a ride all by itself with exciting features as you transition from one park to another.

 How Long to Spend at Harry Potter World

 You can definitely see all of Harry Potter World in a day.
 We had no difficulties seeing everything in the park in pretty much 6 hours.
 We then had extra time to walk around the rest of the park and explore what it had to offer.
-I recommend getting and early start because Harry Potter World is definitely a popular spot in Universal and the lines can get really long.
+I recommend getting an early start because Harry Potter World is a popular spot in Universal, and the lines can get really long.

 Getting into Harry Potter World

-My first suggestion is starting in Diagon Alley which is located in the Universal Studios Florida Park.
-This side was definitely more crowded and had longer lines for rides even though we started early in the day here.
-We were able to use our phones as tickets without a problem and get started walking through right away.
-Diagon Alley is located in the back of Florida Park so you will walk through other parts of the park to get there.
+Start in Diagon Alley, which is located in the Universal Studios Florida Park.
+This side was definitely more crowded and had longer lines for rides, even though we started early in the day here.
+We were able to use our phones as tickets without a problem and get started right away.
+Diagon Alley is located in the back of Florida Park, so you will walk through other parts of the park to get there.
 When you get there, the entrance is hidden in downtown London.
 You walk between a series of walls and are magically in Diagon Alley!

 If you want to enter through Hogsmeade, you can go into Universal Studios Island of Adventure first instead.
-You walk through to the back of the park and are in Hogsmeade using the signs.
-This side of the park did not feel as magical to us because there were no secret entrances and you could see it from other portions of the park.
-Plus, the buildings are lined with fake snow but it was like 90 degrees in October.
-It did however have its own charm and is not to be missed!
-I just suggest starting in the other part to feel the “magic” of Harry Potter first.
+You walk through to the back of the park and are in Hogsmeade.
+This side of the park did not feel as magical to us because there were no secret entrances, and you could see it from other portions of the park.
+Plus, the buildings are lined with fake snow, but it was like 90 degrees in October!
+It did, however, have its own charm and is not to be missed.
+I just suggest starting on the other side to feel the “magic” of Harry Potter from the beginning

-To get from one side of the park to the other, you need to take the Hogwarts Express and have a park to park ticket.
+To get from one side of the park to the other, you need to take the Hogwarts Express and have a park-to-park ticket.
 They check tickets before you enter the train.
-It is a ride as well with an interactive show as you travel from one park to the other.
+It is a ride as well as transportation with an interactive show as you travel from one park to the other.

-This side of the park has more rides and the Hogwarts Castle which was really cool.
+This side of the park has more rides and the Hogwarts Castle, which was really cool.
 The entire Hogwarts Castle is an indoor roller coaster ride called Harry Potter and the Forbidden Journey.
-The castle was like a ride all on its own!
-We had fun waiting in line watching the interactive pictures, newspapers, and watching snow fall from the ceiling of the dining hall.
+The line through the castle is like an attraction all on its own!
+We had fun waiting in line, watching the interactive pictures, newspapers, and watching the snow fall from the ceiling of the dining hall.

-The other ride in Hogsmeade is Flight of the Hippogryph which is a small rollercoaster that is outdoors.
+The other ride in Hogsmeade is Flight of the Hippogryph, which is a small rollercoaster that’s outdoors.
 It is fun and fairly short.

 Hogsmeade is also where you find the wand shop with the magical show.
-Many of the shops here are the same as Diagon Alley but make sure you stop in a few to experience the magic!
+Many of the shops here are the same as Diagon Alley.
+But make sure you stop in a few to experience all the magic!

 Getting a Wand

 If you do decide to get a wand, go to Olivander’s on the Hogsmeade side and go into the line at the side of the wand shop.
-There are wand shops in both sides of the park, but the Olivander’s in Hogsmeade has some special features.
-There is a little show that goes along with finding your wand and the “owner of the shop” picks a member of the audience to pick their wand.
+There are wand shops on both sides of the park, but the Olivander’s in Hogsmeade has some special features.
+There is a little show that goes along with finding your wand, and the “owner” of the shop picks a member of the audience to pick their wand.
 It was a fun thing to experience and happens much like the books and movies.

 Storing Your Things

-One great feature about Universal is they have lockers where you can keep your things for up to two hours while you are on a ride for free.
-You simply use your finger print to have it remember you and they give you a locker number to remember.
+One great feature about Universal is they have lockers where you can keep your things for free up to two hours while you are on a ride.
+You simply use your fingerprint to lock it, and they give you a locker number to remember.